Riff

-A riff is a repeated chord progression or refrain in music (also known as an ostinato figure in classical music); it is a pattern, or melody, often played by the rhythm section instruments or solo instrument, that forms the basis or accompaniment of a musical composition.
-Though riffs are most often found in rock music, heavy metal music, Latin, funk, and jazz, classical music is also sometimes based on a riff, such as Ravel's Boléro.
+A riff is a short, repeated motif or figure in the melody or accompaniment of a musical composition.
+Riffs are most often found in various genres of rock music (including punk and heavy metal music), as well as Latin, funk, and jazz, although classical music is also sometimes based on a riff, as in Ravel's Boléro.
 Riffs can be as simple as a tenor saxophone honking a simple, catchy rhythmic figure, or as complex as the riff-based variations in the head arrangements played by the Count Basie Orchestra.

 David Brackett (1999) defines riffs as "short melodic phrases", while Richard Middleton (1999) defines them as "short rhythmic, melodic, or harmonic figures repeated to form a structural framework".
-Rikky Rooksby states: "A riff is a short, repeated, memorable musical phrase, often pitched low on the guitar, which focuses much of the energy and excitement of a rock song."
+Author Rikky Rooksby states: "A riff is a short, repeated, memorable musical phrase, often pitched low on the guitar, which focuses much of the energy and excitement of a rock song."

 BBC Radio 2, in compiling its list of 100 Greatest Guitar Riffs, defined a riff as the "main hook of a song", often beginning the song, and is "repeated throughout it, giving the song its distinctive voice".

 Use of the term has extended to comedy, where riffing means the verbal exploration of a particular subject, thus moving the meaning away from the original jazz sense of a repeated figure that a soloist improvises over, to instead indicate the improvisation itself—improvising on a melody or progression as one would improvise on a subject by extending a singular thought, idea or inspiration into a bit, or routine.

 Etymology

-The term riff entered musical slang in the 1920s (Rooksby, ibid, p.
-6) and is used primarily in discussion of forms of rock music or jazz.
-"Most rock musicians use riff as a near-synonym for musical idea" (Middleton 1990, p.
-125).
+The term riff entered musical slang in the 1920s and is used primarily in discussion of forms of rock music, heavy metal or jazz.
+One explanation holds that "most rock musicians use riff as a near-synonym for musical idea" (Middleton 1990, p.
+125), but the etymology of the term is not clearly known.

-The etymology of the term is not clearly known.
-Some sources explain riff as an abbreviation for "rhythmic figure" or "refrain".
+Ian Anderson, in the documentary A World Without Beethoven, states (repeatedly) that "riff" is the abbreviation of "repeated motif".
+Other sources propose riff as an abbreviation for "rhythmic figure", "rhythm fragment", or "refrain".